Civics and citizenship

 - Civics and citizenship (DOCX 480KB) provides sample teaching and learning activities for Year 6 and Year 10 which align to the Civics and Citizenship Assessment Framework.

 - NSW Parliament includes a range of educational programs including information about organising a visit to parliament.

 - Federal parliamentary education office is designed for students and includes role play activities for Years 6 to 9.

-- Australian electoral commission The teacher resources section includes a range of fact sheets and online professional learning on how to run an election.
+- Australian electoral commission has a teacher resources section which includes a range of fact sheets and online professional learning on how to run an election.

-- Search Scootle and ABC Splash for teaching and learning activities.
+- Search Scootle and ABC Education for teaching and learning activities.